Shaygan Kheradpir: Barclays

-In January 2011, Kheradpir joined Barclays as the Chief Operating Officer of the Global Retail & Business Bank, where he oversaw technology innovations such as Pingit mobile payments platform and app with associated patent, the use of iPads to improve customer service in bank branches, introduction of state-of-the-art unified systems and "big data" at the bank and overall digitization of the bank.
+In January 2011, Kheradpir joined Barclays as the chief operating officer of the Global Retail & Business Bank, where he oversaw technology innovations such as Pingit mobile payments platform and app with associated patent, the use of iPads to improve customer service in bank branches, introduction of state-of-the-art unified systems and "big data" at the bank and overall digitization of the bank.
 In March 2013, Kheradpir was promoted to Chief Operations and Technology Officer of the Barclays Group, leading the bank operations, technology functions, and the strategic transformation initiatives across retail, corporate, card and investment banking sectors.
 It was the first time a technology executive sat on the executive team at Barclays.
 Under his leadership Digitally Active customers for retail business grew by 19%, mobile banking customers by 56%, payments by 21% and digital unsecured lending doubled from 2013 to 2014.
 According to Financial Times, his departure from Barclays was viewed as "a blow to the bank and undermining the turnaround efforts vital to adopting to a tougher banking environment characterized by tougher regulation and challenging business environment".

 Juniper Networks

 Kheradpir became CEO of Juniper Networks in January 2014.
 He developed and executed a restructuring and cost-cutting plan that Juniper called its Integrated Operating Plan (IOP), in response to pressure from activist investors at Elliot Management.
 The plan included consolidation of product and R&D groups, putting a major emphasis on the market segments of Web 2.0, Cloud-Builder & High-IQ Networks, $160 million in structural cost cuts and returning $3 billion to shareholders over three years by buying shares and increasing dividends.
 According to Network World, Elliot Management was pleased with the plan.
-In its 2014 annual report, Juniper heralded "2014 was a year of significant change for Juniper.
-We made major strides, having implemented a series of initiatives designed to streamline our organization, reduce our cost structure, improve our balance sheet, return capital to our shareholders and drive long-term profitable growth in a challenging revenue environment.
-In many areas we exceeded our commitments by working in a more efficient manner with greater accountability”.
 Kheradpir resigned from Juniper in November 2014 due to a disagreement with the board during a customer negotiation.

 Coriant

 In September 2015, Kheradpir was announced as the Chairman & CEO of Coriant.
 During his tenure at Coriant he revamped the company and its product portfolio for the new age of Telecom.
 Coriant's new product portfolio focused on open architectures fit for 5G, super high speed clouds with disruptive cost-per-bit economics via hyperscale packet-optical and routing architectures.
 In May 2018 Coriant announced in a public statement that Kheradpir was stepping down to pursue other opportunities and re-appointed Pat DiPietro as CEO.
 Just two months later in July 2018 Infinera announced it was buying Coriant for $430M.
-Kheradpir publicly thanked Coriant employees for being a “much needed disruptive force in the networking industry”.
+Kheradpir publicly thanked Coriant employees for being a "much needed disruptive force in the networking industry".